 Warning - Be careful what

 information you supply through the internet and how you use it.
-To companies like Google and Yahoo, all
+To companies like Google and Yahoo, all internet

-internet entries are accessible.
-To
+entries are accessible.
+To those who

-to control and manipulate.
-The promise
+control and manipulate.
+The promise of

-as well as to the influence of what we see and what we don't.
+well as to the influence of what we see and what we don't.
 Google selects what articles it shows or excludes on your search, and the order of listing based on its own

 criteria.
 This control of information includes manipulation of